Supporting the Whole Girl

 • Lice

 Any student with head lice may return to school after treatment has been completed and the student is free of lice and nits.
-Nurse Kathy is responsible for checking the student back into class.
+The School Nurse is responsible for checking the student back into class.

 How to Perform a Head Check for Head Lice